LLNL/merlin/README.md

 To run something a little more like what you're interested in, namely a demo workflow that has simulation and machine-learning:

+    # This processes the workflow and creates tasks on the server
     (venv) $ merlin run workflows/feature_demo/feature_demo.yaml
+    # This launches workers that can process those tasks
     (venv) $ merlin run-workers workflows/feature_demo/feature_demo.yaml

-More documentation on the example workflows can be found under 'Running the Examples'.
+For more information try:

+    (venv) $ merlin --help

+...or add `--help` to the end of any sub-command you want to learn more about.

 # Code of Conduct
 Please note that Merlin has a
 [**Code of Conduct**](.github/CODE_OF_CONDUCT.md).
 By participating in the Merlin community, you agree to abide by its rules.

-# Running the Examples
-Example workflows can be found in the `workflows/` directory.
-They can be run with the command line interface.

-    # This processes the workflow and creates tasks on the server
-    (venv) $ merlin run workflows/feature_demo/feature_demo.yaml
-    # This launches workers that can process those tasks
-    (venv) $ merlin run-workers workflows/feature_demo/feature_demo.yaml

-For more information see:

-    (venv) $ merlin --help

-...or add `--help` to the end of any sub-command you want to learn more about.